-Managing public organization and employees in a challenging environment
+Managing public organizations and employees in a challenging environment

 Short course description: Successfully managing public organizations and employees has always been crucial for good public service delivery.
 However, in times of – for instance – societal, socio-cultural, economic, and technological changes, public organizations and their managers need to adjust their management strategies so that good public service delivery persists.
 In this course, we identify changes that are relevant to public service provision in various contexts (e.g., educational, health and security sector), and discuss what these changes mean to successful management of public organizations and employees from a macro, meso and micro perspective.

 Registration deadline: December 16

 Prof. dr Bert George, City University of Hongkong

 - 500,- for non-members from an NIG member institution

 Day 1 (Macro): Public Management in a Societal Context: a work and personnel perspective